thheller/shadow-graft/README.md

 If you have been long around enough in web development you might remember something like `$(".some-element").doStuff()` jquery-style plugins.
 They are similar in nature, but also made suffered the hardcoded id/class problems and made it difficult to pass data as well.
 It also had the issue of often looking for stuff that wasn't even on the page, just because it was on 1 or 50, and it was easier to just have the script always look them than to modify the script for that one page.

-I have used a [similar method](https://code.thheller.com/blog/web/2014/12/20/better-javascript-html-integration.html) exclusivly for many many years.
+I have used a [similar method](https://code.thheller.com/blog/web/2014/12/20/better-javascript-html-integration.html) exclusively for many years.
 It was time to create a proper library for this, so I can throw away my old hacky functions and finally have a proper name for the technique.

 Also took the time to make this work with multiple `:modules` and generating the necessary info via a [shadow-cljs](https://github.com/thheller/shadow-cljs) build hook.
 Docs on that to follow.